algoverzum/problemset/topics/dp/expeditions/statement/statement.en.md

 ### Output
 The first line should contain the maximum total number of credits achievable.
 The second line should contain the indices of the selected permit requests, listed in increasing order.
+If multiple suolutions exist, print any one of them.

 ### Constraints
 * $1 \le N, M \le 1000$